Wrongful Death Lawyers in Tyler and Longview

 Texas law allows the immediate family of a person killed through the fault of others to file a wrongful death claim to seek compensation for their loss.
-Our Tyler wrongful death claim attorneys understand that no sum of money will make up for the loss of your loved one.
+Our wrongful death claim attorneys in Tyler and Longview understand that no sum of money will make up for the loss of your loved one.
 But there are good reasons for filing a wrongful death claim.
 Those responsible for your family member’s death should be held accountable.
 Compensation may provide financial security to your family, particularly when a family’s breadwinner is lost.
 And a jury verdict or settlement often gives a family a sense of closure, allowing you to move forward.

 When a family member dies in an accident as a result of the carelessness or negligence of another person, Texas law considers that a wrongful death.

 Wrongful death claims can arise from many types of fatalities, regardless of whether they occur on the job, on the highway, in a recreational setting or from an unsafe product or from substandard health care.
 Texas laws created wrongful death claims to allow bereaved family members to recover damages under certain circumstances when a parent, spouse or child dies due to the fault of another.

 - Loss of financial support